 Cabin baggage is the item(s) that you carry with you into the aircraft cabin and are kept under your custody during flight.
 EVA Air assists in securing the item but is not liable for any damage or loss of this cabin baggage unless such damage or loss is caused by EVA Air's negligence.
 If CBBG has no proper packing, not in accordance with related regulation, or passengers disagreeing with the handling of baggage, the baggage will not be accepted as CBBG for safety reason.
-EVA Air is entitled to accept as checked baggage or refuse such items onboard.\Due to security operation at U.S. region airports, we recommend you arrive at check-in counter 2 hours before departure in advance.
+EVA Air is entitled to accept as checked baggage or refuse such items onboard.
+In order to ensure the smooth handling of Cabin Baggage handling procedures, please check in at counter 2 hours prior to departure.

 If you have Cabin Baggage request, please click and fill out the Cabin Baggage Declaration Form and fax to EVA Air Reservation office.
 Remind you passengers travelling with CBBG must book and confirm on EVA Air / UNI Air operated international flights no later than 48 hours prior to flight departure by an EVA Air’s agent (CBBG online booking is not available).